naajiihaahhh/SQL-Projects/Foodpanda_Analysis/README.md

-4. What are the ranking of restaurants with the **highest % if delayed deliveries**?
+4. What are the ranking of restaurants with the **highest % of delayed deliveries**?

 SQL Code:
 ```SQL